-360-degree feedback is a tool, a program, a method to evaluate one’s behaviour and performance.
+360-degree feedback program is a tool, a program, a method to evaluate one’s behaviour and performance.
 The process draws in feedback from your supervisors, direct reports, peers, subordinates, and even the customers.
-The process provides a complete overview of how an individual is behaving professionally, hence the 360-degree name.
+The process provides a complete overview of how an individual is behaving professionally, hence the "360-degree" name.

-Data from the 360-degree process is extremely useful for the employee’s development as it provides insights into each individual’s skills, behaviours, values, and whether their performance fits with the organisation’s overall visions, cultures, and goals.
+The 360-degree process is an extremely useful tool to strengthen your talent management strategy and to properly develop employees utilising insights drawn from the feedback process, such as the employee's current skills, behaviours, values, and whether their performance fits with the organisation’s overall visions, cultures, and goals.

 The format varies from company to company and depends on the position of the person being rated.
 In general, the process of 360-degree feedback requires you to fill out a review form yourself, and another set of review questions is given to your colleagues, supervisors, etc.